 The most common bills of sale used in New Hampshire are the general bill of sale, bill of sale for a motor vehicle, a bill of sale for a boat, and a bill of sale for a gun.

-You only need a New Hampshire bill of sale to register a vehicle if you're registering a title exempt vehicle purchased in a private sale.
-Otherwise, you need a signed title.
-You must be prepared to pay the fees associated with registering your vehicle.
+Yes.
+According to the New Hampshire Division of Motor Vehicles, you only need to provide a bill of sale for motor vehicle registration if you're registering a title exempt vehicle purchased in a private sale.
+Otherwise, you will only need to provide a signed title.
+You must be prepared to pay all registration fees at the time of registration.

-Yes, you need a New Hampshire bill of sale to register a boat.
+Yes.
+You need a New Hampshire bill of sale to register a boat.
 You'll also need a completed Boat Registration Form.
-You may need a verification of vessel identification.
-You should also be prepared to pay your fees.
+You may need verification of vessel identification.
+You should also be prepared to pay for your fees.

 No. You do not need a New Hampshire bill to register a gun.
 Guns are not registered in New Hampshire.